cerc-io/stack-orchestrator/stack_orchestrator/data/stacks/uniswap-urbit-app/README.md

 ### Ports

-Edit `network` in spec file to map container ports to same ports in host
+Edit `network` in spec file to map container ports to same ports in host:

 ```
 ...